-Plautus: Trinumus.
+Plautus: Trinummus.
 Terence: Adelphi.
 Cicero: De Officiis, Book I. Tacitus: Agricola.
 Quintilian: Book X. Livy: Book XXII.
-Juvenal: Satires I, VII, VIII, XIV.
+Lucretius: Book V. Juvenal: Satires I, VII, VIII,

-- 7. Plautus: Rudens.
+7. Plautus: Rudens.
 Lucretius: Books I, III.
-Vergil: Aeneid, Books X, XI, XII.
+Vergil: Aeneid, Books X. XI.
+XII.
 Sallust: Jugurtha.
-Cicero: Letters (selected). - 8.
-Plautus: Menaechmi.
+Cicero: Letters (selected).

+8. Plautus: Menaechmi.
 Cicero: De Officiis, Book III; De Amicitia.
 Elegiac Poets (Harrington's).
 Martial: Selections (Stephenson's).
 Petronius: Cena Trimalchionis.
 Seneca: Essays (Bell, London).
 Augustine: Confessions, Book I.

-Latin 7 and 8 will in general be offered only when there is a candidate for Honours in Latin, and shall not be substituted for Latin 5 and 6 in the course for Honours in Latin and Greek.
+Latin 7 and 8 will in general be offered only when there is a candidate for Honours in La in, and shall not be substituted for Latin 5 and 6 in the course for Honours in Latin and Greek.
 A portion only of the work prescribed in Latin 5, 6, 7 and 8 will be read in class.